mkeen/rxcouch/README.md

 # 🛋 RxCouch
 Read, Write and Subscribe to documents in CouchDB in real-time with impunity.
-A documents is a `BehaviorSubject` and will automatically be updated from the database's `_changes` feed.
+A document is a `BehaviorSubject` and will automatically be updated from the database's `_changes` feed.
 Edits via calling `.next` are seamless and propagate across your local application, as well as other subscribers' applications instantly.

 ### Why?
 CouchDB is a fantastic database for powering real-time user interfaces, but to truly bind to a document in real-time, there is a bit of work required in consuming the change feed API in an effective and scalable manner.
 RxCouch makes it so that you only have to reason about documents -- they'll be updated automatically for you -- and you don't have to care about the change feed particulars.